stovak/SwiftFountain/Examples/FountainDocumentApp/README.md

 - `.highland` files (ZIP archives containing TextBundle)
 - `.textbundle` packages (directories with Fountain content)

-### Parsing to CoreData
+### Parsing to SwiftData

 1. Open any supported document
 2. The document is automatically parsed on load
-3. Click "Parse to CoreData" to manually refresh the parsed data
+3. Click "Parse to SwiftData" to manually refresh the parsed data
 4. Browse elements in the sidebar
 5. View details by selecting an element